tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

   }
 ```

-The snippet above generates a Docker archive - a .tar.gz file which could be loaded into the Docker daemon using `docker load`.
+The snippet above generates a Docker archive - a `.tar.gz` file which could be loaded into the Docker daemon using `docker load`.
 Notice
 how the only arguments given are the image name, the image tag and command to be executed in the container.
 There is no need to
 provide a sequence of commands to populate the container and no explicit contents configuration either.
 Instead, the contents can
 be automatically derived from `config.Cmd`: The image will include everything that is required to execute `hello-app` - i.e the
 closure of the `helloApp` derivation.
 This also explains why there is no need to specify a base image (`FROM node:10` in a Dockerfile):
 The `helloApp` derivation brings along nodejs as runtime dependency.

-Much more could be said about the benefits of this way to build docker images but it would go beyond the scope of this blog post.
+Much more could be said about the benefits of this way to build Docker images but it would go beyond the scope of this blog post.
-Suffice to say that with 4 lines of code, no additional tooling and no reliance on external base images I'm able to create a docker image
+Suffice to say that with 4 lines of code, no additional tooling and no reliance on external base images I'm able to create a Docker image
 that contains only exactly what is needed.

 ## kind: Kubernetes clusters in Docker